Central Philippine University: Campus

 The Central Philippine University Church (University Church), built in the 1970s, is the central and dominant structure in the main campus by architectural order.
 Its design is resonant of a Malayan style of house built on palm leaves and bamboo.

 Central has an overall total combined land area of 195.13 hectares (482.17 acres), which is composed of the main campus (24 hectares), CPU Hopevale Agricultural Extension Land (95.8 hectares), CPU Zarraga Farm and Research Campus (19.3 hectares), CPU Leon Experimental Farm and Research Campus (7 hectares), CPU Centennial Village (2.9 hectares), the CPU–Iloilo Mission Hospital (3 hectares), CPU-FA (Faculty Association) Heritage Ville Subdivision (4.7) San Rafael Land (24 hectares), and Guimaras Land (14 hectares), and CPU Fortress College in Kabankalan City, Negros Occidental (0.43 hectares).

-The CPU's main campus sits on 24 hectares (59.30 acres) of land in Jaro, the largest district of Iloilo City.
-The laid back-but-urban main campus's location is set between the Tigum River and Dungon Creek.
-It is near with necessary contacts, yet far away from the distraction of the metropolitan noise and dust of the progressive and bustling city center of Iloilo.
-The city, which has been dubbed the Asia's City of Love or The City of Love and Emerging Museum City of the Philippines, is the last capital of Spanish Empire in Asia and the Pacific; hence, the Spanish influence could be seen elsewhere, especially in the architecture, culture, and traditions.
+The CPU's main campus sits on 24 hectares (59.30 acres) of land in Jaro, the largest district of Iloilo City, a city known for Spanish influence.
+It is set between the Tigum River and Dungon Creek and away from the city center.

 The Smile Hill denotes the university's foundation as a Christian institution established by Protestant Baptist American missionaries.

-The 24-hectare land was bought by the American Baptist Foreign Mission Society, through a benevolent grant of the American industrialist and philanthropist, John D. Rockefeller.
-From a swampy land where the school started in 1905, which grew to a campus housing more than thirty structures, is a veritable community by itself surrounded by different barrios.
-Several tree species such as palm and acacia trees dot the entire main campus, a unique feature the university has.
+The main campus's land was bought by the American Baptist Foreign Mission Society through a grant of the American industrialist and philanthropist, John D. Rockefeller.
+More than thirty structures were built on what was originally swamp land.
+It is surrounded by different barrios and is dotted by tree species such as palm and acacia trees.